 Back in 2006, noted director Spike Lee brought forward a really fine cast in one of the better heist flicks of recent years, Inside Man.
 I’m not here to review that very entertaining film, however.
-Nope, I’m posting this to highlight the song the filmmakers chose to accompany their first-rate title sequence in the film† (you can view the initial movie sequence here).
+Nope, I’m posting this to highlight the song the filmmakers chose to accompany their first-rate title sequence in the film† (which I delved into in another series here).
 Lee even included a re-mixed version of the same song for the closing credits.

 If you’ve seen the film, then you heard the abridged version of an Indian song that became very popular in that southern Asian country (and the U.K.) back in 1998.
 The tune, in fact, blossomed from yet another earlier film and soundtrack.
 I’m sure, like others who’ve seen it, the enticing melody, vocals, and rhythms of the track, Chaiyya Chaiyya, composed by A.R.
 Rahman, written by Gulzar, and sung by Sukhwinder Singh and Sapna Awasthi, drew me to the music.